cproctor/hackGMS/README.md

 Once you have GitHub for Mac installed on your computer, you can just go about your business, making changes to the project.
 When you are ready to share the changes to everyone else, just press "sync" in GitHub for Mac.
-Make sure you sync before you start working--if you are working on an old copy, your changes may be lost.
+Make sure you sync before you start working, and commit/sync often--if you are working on an old copy, your changes may be lost.